-This guide will give you an overview on how to visualize your data from datasets.
-We’ve covered how to get your data into Geckoboard as datasets on the Getting started section of our Developer Documentation.
+This guide will give you an overview on how to visualize your data from our Datasets API.
+To learn how to get your data into Geckoboard as as a dataset, see our Datasets API docs.

-To get started, simply click on the Add widget button on the top right and search for Datasets.
+To get started, click on the Add widget button on the top right of your dashboard and search for Datasets.

-Once you access the integration you’ll be taken to screen that lists all the datasets you’ve sent to your Geckoboard account.
-You’ll also see a default dataset (geckoboard.space.cargo) that’s available to help you get a better idea of how the integration works before you send any of your own data.
+geckoboard.space.cargo that’s available to help you get a better idea of how Datasets works before you send your own data.